camilamejia3/ProTech/Milestone3.md

   -Connect the user registration and login page to the users table in the database.

-  -generate a Users Accounnt Management page.
+  -generate a Users Account Management page.

   -Test the database connetion.